Are you a student and want to share this page with your parent? Text them this link.

 Entrances and activities as noted on itinerary.

-Passports provides and pays for a Post Departure Travel Protection Plan that includes coverage for Trip Interruption, Trip Delay, Medical Expense and Evacuation and more.
+Passports provides a Post Departure Travel Protection Plan that includes coverage for Trip Interruption, Trip Delay and Emergency Medical Expenses.

 Tour director-led walking tour to Plaza Mayor

-Half-day city sightseeing: Guide, Visit to the Prado Museum, Prado headset
+Half-day city sightseeing: Guide, Prado Museum, Prado headset

-Excursion to Toledo: Guided walking tour in Toledo, Visit to Toledo Cathedral, Visit to the Church of Santo Tomé (El Greco's painting), Visit to a historic synagogue
+Excursion to Toledo: Toledo Guided Walking Tour, Visit to Toledo Cathedral, Santo Tomé Church, Visit to a historic synagogue

-Excursion to Segovia: Local Guide, Photo stop at the Roman Aqueduct, Photo stop at Casa de los Picos, Visit to Segovia Cathedral, Visit to Segovia's Alcázar
+Excursion to Segovia: Local Guide, Photo stop at the Roman Aqueduct, Photo stop at Casa de los Picos, Segovia Cathedral, Visit to Segovia's Alcázar

 Cooking class with dinner

-Barcelona City Sightseeing: Local Guide, Montjuïc Hill, Visit to Parc Güell
+Barcelona City Sightseeing: Local Guide, Montjuïc Hill, Parc Güell

 Visit to the Sagrada Familia Basilica: Guide for the Sagrada Familia